Content Delivery Network (CDN)

 Content not loading over CDN

-When you enable CDN through your User Portal, a script automatically rewrites your site’s assets to use the CDN URL once activated.
-However, there are some circumstances when our script will not catch the URLs as normal.
-These can include:
+Next, there are some circumstances when our script to rewrite assets to the CDN URL will not catch the URLs as normal.
+These include:

 - The use of a minification or compression plugin, such as WP Rocket or Autoptimize.
 Be sure to check the settings for an area to fill in your CDN domain so it’s compressed properly.

-- A direct URL inside a CSS file.
-This is a link in a file that uses a full URL (EX: http://yourdomain.com/image.gif) to a relative, path-only, URL (EX: /image.gif OR image.gif).
-We don’t search and replace within CSS files, so for our automatic rewrite to work properly asset paths in your CSS code need to use relative URLs.
+image.gif).
+We don’t search and replace within CSS files, so for our automatic rewrite to work properly asset paths in your code need to use relative URLs.

-- If you have static assets you’d like served from the CDN that are stored outside the wp-content folder, contact support and we’ll help configure this on the server.
+If you have static assets you’d like included and served from the CDN that are stored outside the wp-content folder, contact support and we’ll help configure this on the server.

-- You’ll need to use an HTML post-processing rule to force it to load over your live domain instead.
+If you need specific files or file types excluded from the CDN, you’ll want to use an HTML post-processing rule to force it to load over your live domain instead.
 For example:

 #https?://ZONEID-wpengine.netdna-ssl.com/(PATH-TO-FILE)# => https://DOMAIN.com/$1